ruiramos/infrastructure-fun/README.md

 ```

 We'll create two manifests for two seperate Applications - the dev and production versions of the `data-storage-service`.
 They live [on the argocd/ directory](./argocd).
 Applying this to the cluster will create the 2 apps on ArgoCD, which will then poll our Github repository for changes on the apps manifests/kustomize files.

+Normally, as a best practice, you would create a separate repository to hold the manifests than the one that holds application code and point ArgoCD there.
+For simplicity, I'm only using this one.

+At this point, ArgoCD is monitoring this git repository every 3 minutes and diffing the manifests with the state of the cluster.
+We can do better by...

 ### Using a GitHub webhook